Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-South Africa’s Facebook Ads CPMs spent 2025 operating on a very different cost curve than the global benchmark: consistently lower, more variable, and with a late-year surge that arrived after a deep October trough.
-While the global market climbed steadily into a November peak, South Africa’s costs swung from sub-$1 lows to a December high above $6, sketching a choppier arc across the year.
+South Africa showed a much lower but choppier CPM profile versus the global benchmark across the 12 months observed.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in South Africa compared to the global benchmark.
+This analysis explores ad performance trends for All industries in South Africa compared to the global benchmark.

 Insights & analysis of Facebook advertising costs